igor25/igor25.github.io/_posts/2009-02-01-Microtubules.md

 ---
 layout: post
 title: Microtubule dynamics simulation
 desc: I wrote a C++ 2D simulation used to investigate whether there exists a set of conditions where randomly growing microtubules (rods) might self-organize to form a stable ordered state.
-Some results are shown below.
 proj-url: https://github.com/igor25/microtubules
 proj-num: 02
 ---